DominikBuchner/demultiplexer/README.md

 ![](https://github.com/DominikBuchner/demultiplexer/blob/main/tutorial_data/pics/primer%20generator.PNG?raw=true)

+When the primerset is saved demultiplexer will show the path where it is saved.
+All primersets will be saved in demultiplexer's data folder.

+![]

 To run the program download the tutorial data from the repository.
 Load the files into demultiplexer.
 Load the primerset containing the information for the dataset.